 Driving to the Cotswolds will take you around an hour.

-Not content with your monkey fix at Twycross Zoo, you can head to Trentham Monkey Forest, where you can walk freely with Barbary macaques.
-Follow a mile-long woodland trail through the heart of Trentham Estate and immerse yourself in the everyday antics of these creatures.
-Watch as they swing from trees and play with their pals — and be prepared to share the path.
-(Primates have right of way, of course.)
+Elsewhere, you can enjoy the mile-long lake, ancient wildflower meadows and a children’s adventure playground.
+Plus, the entrance will get you 15% off at Trentham Monkey Forest, where you can walk freely with Barbary macaques.
+Follow a mile-long woodland trail through the heart of Trentham Estate and immerse yourself in the everyday antics of these creatures – just be prepared to share the path!

-It’s a bit tricky to get to Trentham Estate via public transport, as it involves a train and two buses.
-However, it only takes around an hour from Birmingham by car.
-Tickets are available online, and you can save 10% if you book via their website.
+It’s a bit tricky to get to Trentham Estate via public transport, as it involves a train and two buses, so not one of the best day trips from Birmingham if you don’t own a car.
+However, if you do drive, it only takes around an hour.
+Tickets are available online for the Estate here

 Trentham Estate, Stone Rd, Tittensor, Stoke-on-Trent ST12 9HR